Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/setup_en.md

 ### Where do I get a config file?

 The Player Settings page on the website allows you to configure your personal settings and export a config file from them.
-Player settings page: [Donkey Kong Country 3 Player Settings Page](/games/Donkey%20Kong%20Country%203/player-settings)
+Player settings page: [Hammerwatch Player Settings Page](/games/Donkey%20Kong%20Country%203/player-settings)

 ### Verifying your config file